 Alexa And Sonos Eero Connection Issues

-Another issue I had with my Eero network setuop was my Sonos system.
+Another issue I had with my Eero network setup was my Sonos system.
 For some reason my Sonos speakers disappeared from my network as well as my Alexa app.

 To solve this Sonos Eero connection issue, I had to re-add each Sonos speaker to my network.
 First I used an Ethernet cable to plug one of my Sonos speakers into the Eero router.
 This was so the other Sonos speakers would be able to see it on the network.
 Then I rebooted each speaker in pairing mode and re-added them to the system one by one.

-Last, I had to sign into Amazon.com and diasable the SOnos Alexa skill and then enable it.
+Finally, I had to sign into Amazon.com and disable the Sonos Alexa skill, and then reenable it.
 Once I did that, Alexa was able to see my speakers again.

 Eero Troubleshooting Tips

-Hopefully these Eero troubling shooting tips were able to help you out and get your devices connected to your Eero mesh network.
-If you have additional questions or feedback about the tips in this article, the please leave a comment below.
+Hopefully these tips helped solve your Eero issues and your WiFi devices successfully connected to your Eero mesh network.
+If you have additional questions or feedback, then please leave a comment below.